khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-disclosure.md

 ### Content

-- A header can provide context for the list of options.
-- Section headers can categorize options into meaningful groups.
 - Link and button text should be concise and clearly indicate the link destination or action it performs.

 ### Accessibility